 Once you have passed the written exam you will receive a notice with the date and time that you are scheduled to take the CPAT Test.

 About the written exam

 All applicants must take the exam on the date they are scheduled.
+Applicants must demonstrate basic skills such as verbal listening, following written instructions, basic mathematics and map reading.
 Bring the following with you for the written exam: